ciaranodonnell/BedrockHotels/README.md

 # BedrockHotels
- An event driven microservices over a legacy application example
+ An event driven microservices over a legacy application example.
+ Note: This is still very much under construction